-· · - adoption of this practice should include a discussion on measures general meeting is interactive, shareholders are provided with sufficient
+Note: The explanation of adoption of this practice should include a discussion on measures

--
+eneral meeting is interactive, shareholders are provided with sufficient

-ons and the questions are responded to.
+opportunity to pose questior ns and the questions are responded to.
 Further, a listed issuer should also

-provide brief reasons (on the e choice of the meeting platform.
+provide brief reasons on the choice of the meeting platform.

 Application : Not applicable - only physical general meetings were conducted in the

 financial year

+,

 Explanation on :

 application of the

 practice

-practice
+P

 Explanation for :

-departure -
+departure

-acparture
+•

-Large companies are r equir ed to complete the columns below.
+Large companies are require d to complete the columns below.
 Non-large companies are encouraged

-to complete the colum ns be elow.
+to complete the columns bel low.

 Measure :

 Timeframe :